RaitaroH/Vertex-Breeze-Metacity/README.md

 Now simply change the metacity theme from your desktops' settings.

 #Screenshots:

 Here is the at full length focused and unfocused.
-I provide minimize,maximize, unmaximize, close, menu, shade, stick/unstick buttons with focused, unfocused, pressed and hover.
+I provide minimize, maximize, unmaximize, close, menu, shade, stick/unstick buttons with focused, unfocused, pressed and hover variations.
 ![alt tag](https://i.imgur.com/Qr97FtW.png)

 Hover and unmaximize: